-- (1) The EIP became effective on September 26, 2018.
+- As of December 31, 2021, under our Amended and Restated 2018 Equity Incentive Plan (the "Prior Plan"), the number of outstanding awards under column (a) includes 2,454,684 shares which are issuable upon the exercise of outstanding options (including options that are immediately exercisable) at a weighted-average exercise price of \$4.78. - (2) The EIP became effective on September 26, 2018, which replaced the Prior Plan.
 Initially, the aggregate number of shares of our common stock that may be issued under the EIP is 20,432,250 shares.
-Additionally, on January 1 of each year, commencing on January 1, 2019 and ending on January 1, 2028, the number of shares authorized for issuance under the 2018 Plan is automatically increased by a number equal to: (a) 5% of the total number of shares of capital stock outstanding on December 31 of the preceding calendar year; or (b) such lesser number of shares of common stock as is determined by our Board or our Compensation Committee for the applicable year.
+Additionally, on January 1 of each year, commencing on January 1, 2019 and ending on January 1, 2028, the number of shares authorized for issuance under the 2018 Plan is automatically increased by a number equal to: (a) 5% of the total number of shares of capital stock outstanding on December 31 of the preceding calendar year; or (b) such lesser number of shares of common stock as is determined by our Board or the Compensation Committee for the applicable year.
 All shares of our common stock reserved and available under the EIP shall constitute the maximum aggregate number of shares of common stock that may be issued through incentive stock options.
-As of December 31, 2020, the number of outstanding awards under column (a) includes: (1) 10,434,034 shares issuable upon the exercise of outstanding options at a weighted-average exercise price of approximately \$17.73 and (2) 2,493,920 shares issuable upon the vesting of outstanding restricted stock units.
+As of December 31, 2021, the number of outstanding awards under column (a) includes: (1) 10,239,167 shares issuable upon the exercise of outstanding options at a weighted-average exercise price of approximately \$21.10 and (2) 4,261,108 shares issuable upon the vesting of outstanding restricted stock units.
 The weighted-average exercise price shown in column (b) is for the outstanding options only.
-As of January 1, 2021, the number of shares issuable under the EIP increased to 39,743,465 shares, of which 19,332,563 shares remained available for issuance under the EIP. - (2) Our 2018 Employee Stock Purchase Plan (the "ESPP") became effective on September 26, 2018.
+As of January 1, 2022, the number of shares issuable under the EIP increased to 46,874,618 shares, of which 22,933,080 shares remained available for issuance under the EIP. - (3) Our 2018 Employee Stock Purchase Plan (the "ESPP") became effective on September 26, 2018.
 The ESPP authorizes the issuance of 1,160,000 shares of our common stock pursuant to purchase rights granted to our employees or to employees of any of our designated affiliates.
-On January 1 of each year, commencing on January 1, 2019 and ending on January 1, 2028, the number of shares authorized for issuance under the 2018 ESPP is automatically increased by a number equal to the lesser of: (a) 1% of the total number of shares of capital stock outstanding on December 31 of the preceding calendar year; (b) 2,320,000 shares; or (c) such lesser number of shares of Common Stock as is determined by our Board or our Compensation Committee for the applicable year.
+On January 1 of each year, commencing on January 1, 2019 and ending on January 1, 2028, the number of shares authorized for issuance under the 2018 ESPP is automatically increased by a number equal to the lesser of: (a) 1% of the total number of shares of capital stock outstanding on December 31 of the preceding calendar year; (b) 2,320,000 shares; or (c) such lesser number of shares of Common Stock as is determined by our Board or the Compensation Committee for the applicable year.
 The ESPP is intended to qualify as an "employee stock purchase plan" within the meaning of Section 423 of the Code.